 Instead, Guy, who lives in the Canadian province of Labrador, takes his vacation time from work and just walks from one part of the province to the other.
 He raises money from people and organizations that he knows locally.

-Guy has been doing this for approximately 8 years and has raised over $30,000.
-For the Canadian Diabetes Association.
+Guy has been doing this for approximately 8 years and has raised over $30,000 at the time of this writing for the Canadian Diabetes Association.
 What is interesting about Guy is that he now gets letters from children and adults with diabetes that offer him encouragement.
 It’s what keeps him going.

 So, if you ever wondered how to get started in raising diabetes awareness, just think about walking out your front door!
 If everyone took a page out of Guy’s book, this would be a lot of money and a lot of awareness generated!